ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 ![Fig 8](https://github.com/ElyasMo/ACPs_HS_HSPGs_CS/blob/main/Figures/Example.png)
 **Figure 8.
 An instance on how to find the common co-expressed genes with each HC and CS defined gene in all four cancer cell lines.
 Accordingly, 2 and 137 common co-expressed genes with AGRN, and B3GAT3 genes in all four cancer cell lines can be seen.**

+## 7- Heatmap of the gene expression pattern of candidate gene agains random perturbagens
 Next step is to choose top 10 common co-expressed genes for each experimentally aproved gene (if available).
 In order to visualize the pattern of gene expression and changes against various perturbagens, heatmap was provided for each cancer cell line which have genes as rows and perturbagens as columns.
 Prior to plotting the heatmap, all gene expressions were sorted in rows to distinguish between up and downregulated expression patterns against various perturbagens.
 To do so, first we should retrive the expression profile of the HS, HSPGs and CS genese and their co-expressed genes from the LFC matrixes for all 4 cancer cell lines.
 This section can be seen as the step 6 in Figure 8.